mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 Database migrations are oftentimes part of modern full stack frameworks.
 Ruby on Rails pionered with this idea to automatically generate deltas between two database schema versions.

 Grails and CUBA both have features in place that make that happen as well.
 For Grails there is a commonly used plugin called [Grails database migration](https://github.com/grails-plugins/grails-database-migration) which uses a Java library called [Liquibase](http://www.liquibase.org/) under the covers.
-CUBA instead comes out of the box with SQL scripts that get generated via their RAP tool CUBA Studio.
+CUBA instead comes out of the box with SQL scripts that get generated via their RAD tool CUBA Studio.
 Both approaches recognize changes in the entities and try to do their best in order to generate an SQL schema delta (like <code>ALTER TABLE...</code>) to reflect the changes in the entity model.

 <img style="float: right; padding-left: 10px; margin-right:-80px; width:400px" src="{{site.url}}/images/grails-vs-cuba/fans.jpg">